analyseMRI/analyseMRI_T1/README.md

 Before installing (analyseMRIv6_installer.exe) please read the user manual, this will clarify the required preprocessing for the usable input data type (.nii).

 Please cite the developer (F.I.
 Kandi) and software when publishing or writing, having used this software for said publishing or writing.
-For questions, feedback and ideas for improvement please email the developer at analysemri@gmail.com
+For questions, feedback and ideas for improvement please email the developer at f.i.kandi@tue.nl